Kong/docs.konghq.com/app/studio/1.2.x/deploy-to-dev-portal.md

 ![Deploy Spec](https://doc-assets.konghq.com/studio/1.0/dev-portal/03-deploy-spec.png)

-* Click **Upload to Kong Portal** to upload the spec file
+1. Click **Upload to Kong Portal** to upload the spec file.
-*  If there is an existing file with the same name Kong Studio will prompt you to overwrite the existing file or cancel
+2. If there is an existing file with the same name, Kong Studio will prompt you to overwrite the existing file or cancel.